Buckler: Uses

-The buckler was more widely used than is commonly known.
-It was a simple yet effective weapon, often combined with an arming sword, falchion, or rapier.
+The buckler was widely used, a simple yet effective weapon, often combined with an arming sword, falchion, or rapier.
 It was popular circa 1100 to 1600.
 The buckler had a variety of roles when it came to swordplay, but five principal means come to the fore as described in MS I.33.
 Each use recognizes the shield's small size and maneuverability when dealing with light blades.